 This is my go-to method after completing my final night shift.

-Set your alarm for a time where you only receive a maximum of 3-5 hours of sleep.
+- Set your alarm: Aim for 3-5 hours of sleep, ideally waking up no later than early afternoon.
 For me, this was around 1.30pm (at the latest) if I got to bed around 8.30 am.

 Just as a side note, my sister, a fellow nurse, frequently sleeps till 5 pm on her last night shift and can still sleep for 9+ hours that night, going to be around 10 pm.
 So my above “rule” applies to most but not all.